 The Masters of Clinical Research (Leadership) comprises the study of modules on the PG Diploma in Clinical Research (Leadership) plus a 60 credit research dissertation.
 The dissertation may be studied by attendance or e-learning: MCR8007 dissertation (attendance) or MCR8025 dissertation (e-learning).
-The research project must be suitably practice based with explicit reference to a leadership issue.
+The research project must be suitably practice based with explicit reference to leadership.